 Research Interests: Student involvement and outcomes in human behavior and the environmentMelanie Beath Link

 Juliet Bradley teaches a variety of courses in the Human Services Department, and has revised and developed courses on the undergraduate and graduate level.
 Within the Human Services Department, she has also acted as faculty advisor for different student organizations, mentored new faculty members, and has served as a course lead for several classes.
 Additionally, she served on several University-wide committees and task forces and has facilitated orientation sessions for new students.
 Bradley has worked in higher education since 2006, teaching courses related to human development, behavioral health, and human services in onground and online formats.
 Additionally, she is a Licensed Social Worker with 17 years of experience in the fields of human services and social work and has experience writing grants for a nonprofit mental health agency.

-Education: PhD, University of Delaware; MA, Boston College; BA, West Chester University
+Education: PhD, University of Delaware; MSW, Boston College; BA, West Chester University

 Honors and Achievements: Presentations at national and international conferences

 Research Interests: Children with disabilities, adolescents with mental health issues and substance use problemsJuliet Bradley Link